 In the world of landscaping, not all grasses are created equal.
 Each thrives in a specific climate zone: cool, warm, or transition.

 North Dakota, with its cool season climate, prefers a particular set of grasses that relish the lower temperatures.
-The following grasses are the easiest to grow and maintain in North Dakota:
+The following sods are the easiest to grow and maintain in North Dakota:

 While it's possible to grow grasses meant for other regions with proper care, attention and timing, these are the most common grasses in North Dakota for residential lawns.